Getting started with Angular Menu component

-This section explains how to create a simple Menu, and demonstrate the basic usage of the Menu module in an Angular environment.
+This section explains how to create a simple Menu component, a navigational UI element for organizing commands hierarchically in Angular applications, and demonstrates its basic usage with the Menu module.

 |-- @syncfusion/ej2-angular-navigations